Samita glared at her but Amy grinned and Kid Biohack began to run, presumably adjusting himself as he went.

 Alden Thing fell, becoming only Alden.
 The Thing That Eats’ head disappeared.

 I doubted that he was “cured.”
-All she’d done was burn a hole through his thigh, but I supposed a speedster would couldn’t walk, much less run, wasn’t worth much to The Thing That Eats.
+All she’d done was burn a hole through his thigh, but I supposed a speedster who couldn’t walk, much less run, wasn’t worth much to The Thing That Eats.

 Alden stared down at his leg.
 If nothing else could be said, it was a clean shot and it had been cauterized.
 It had also removed a two inch chunk of femur.

 As disturbing as it was, it was better than killing him, and since I knew we’d be able to get Alex in later, assuming we all survived, no permanent harm done.

 That wasn’t all that happened though.
 As Alden fell, Philo Thing jumped into the air.
 From his trajectory, I could only guess that he’d been aiming for Amy and Samita.

 He didn’t make it.
 He jumped into the air and stayed there, floating uselessly as Camille said, “Got him,” over the comm.

 At about that time, the circle that Kid Biohack had worn into the grass glowed red and the crowd of Things spread out, walking along the edges of the circle facing us.
 Each identical head grinned at us in the same way with identical tooth filled mouths.

 Kid Biohack stood over Alden.
 “Are you okay, dude?
 I wish it could have gone another way.”